northernjamie/imd-lava-lamps/README.md

 * Add data for colouring (such as political control)
 * Do a version by parliamentary constituency
 * Make a low-res version of the image to embed in this readme
+* Sort the labels so they fit (wrap or truncate gracefully)

 ## Built With